Floorp-Projects/Floorp/services/common/docs/RemoteSettings.rst

     This enables callers to always have a valid pair of attachment and record, provided that the attachment has been retrieved at least once.

+    The ``fallbackToDump`` option activates a fallback to a dump that has been packaged with the client, when other ways to load the attachment have failed.

 .. note::

     A ``downloadAsBytes()`` method returning an ``ArrayBuffer`` is also available, if writing the attachment into the user profile is not necessary.